-Ana O'Brien is a partner in the Los Angeles office of Latham & Watkins and Global Co-Chair of the REIT Industry Group.
+Ana O'Brien is a partner in the Los Angeles office of Latham & Watkins and Global Co-Chair of the REIT Industry Group and Chair of the Los Angeles office's Tax Department.
 Her practice focuses primarily on the federal taxation of corporations, partnerships, and REITs in a variety of US and international contexts.

 Ms. O’Brien advises clients on tax issues associated with: